 - Learn more about the DASH (Dietary Approaches to Stop Hypertension) diet.
 This diet emphasizes fruits, vegetables, nuts, legumes (beans and peas), low-fat dairy products, and whole grains while strictly limiting or avoiding salt, added sugar, and red or processed meats.
 When researchers tracked 3,000 women in the Nurses’ Health Study for 11 years, those who ate a DASH-like diet were 45% less likely to have a rapid drop in kidney function.
 The DASH diet is low in sodium and high in magnesium, potassium, and calcium.

 - Avoid consuming too many phosphorous-rich foods.
 Phosphorous occurs naturally in meat, poultry, dairy, and many other foods.
 However, food manufacturers have begun to add more sodium phosphate and phosphoric acid to processed foods.
 Nearly 50% of branded grocery items are believed to contain added phosphorous at this time.
-People with kidney disease often retain phosphorous instead of excreting it and have to be put on a low-phosphorous diet, because this retained phosphorous leads to heart disease and worsening kidney function.
+People with kidney disease often retain phosphorous instead of excreting it and have to be put on a low-phosphorus diet, because this retained phosphorous leads to heart disease and worsening kidney function.
 The naturally occurring phosphate in plants is less well absorbed than the phosphate in animal products – another good reason to try to embrace a plant-based diet.
 The Center for Science in the Public Interest advocates for the amount of phosphorous to be listed on Nutrition Facts labels.
-Additionally, they feel (and I strongly agree) that food manufacturers should have to prove that the levels of phosphorous in our food supply are safe before adding great quantities to the foods that we eat every day.
+Additionally, they feel (and I heartily agree) that food manufacturers should have to prove that the levels of phosphorous in our food supply are safe before adding significant quantities to the foods that we eat every day.

 - Don’t overdo it on protein.
 For people with pre-existing kidney damage, too much protein can reduce kidney function further.
 It is the kidney’s job to filter protein and sodium – getting too much of either of these nutrients may stress them too much.
 Some recent research has found an increased risk of kidney failure among adults who ate a lot of red meat (beef, pork, venison, and lamb).
 No link was found with poultry, fish, eggs, or dairy products.
 Soy and legumes appeared to be protective against kidney disease.